PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 4. HONEY IN RENEWED CREATIVITY AND DESIRE

-Long seasons of responsibility can numb desire.
-Many of you became faithful but fatigued.
-Productive but uninspired.
-God is reawakening creativity in 2026.
+Long seasons of responsibility can dull desire.
+Many of you learned how to be faithful and dependable, but along the way, creativity faded.
+You kept producing, but it felt mechanical.
+God is restoring desire in 2026.

 5. HONEY IN DEEPER INTIMACY WITH GOD